Toddlers have absolutely no fear at all!

-I always ensure every fairly light is switched off before retiring to bed!
-It is worse around the Christmas period, where it can take some time to go through them all!
+I always ensure every fairy light is switched off before retiring to bed!
+It is worse around the Christmas period when it can take some time to go through them all!

 Picture Frames Falling

 I first noticed this when my wife decided to create a photo wall.
 Exactly 2 hours after the decision, she had put up over 20 photographs on the wall, all inside photo frames.
-I must admit, it looked good then, and it looks better now that we have added more as time has progressed.
+It looked good then, and it looks better now that we have added more as time has progressed.

 A few days after the initial setup, my son played underneath the photo wall and bashed into it, as these boisterous male toddlers do, right?
-Immediately after impact, the wall shook, and I thought some of the frames were going to tumble down onto my son’s head.
-They didn’t…but they could have!
+Immediately after the impact, the wall shook, and I thought some of the frames would tumble down onto my son’s head.
+They didn’t, but they could have!